 Entrepreneurship Major Overview

 Housed in the Department of Entrepreneurship, Strategy and Information Systems, the Entrepreneurship major offers students traditional case-study learning while providing opportunities for innovative, hands-on application.
-Starting a year earlier than other undergraduate business majors, these students take introductory courses in entrepreneurship and specialized courses in technology commercialization, strategy formulation, organizational design and venture finance.
-The curriculum also features team project planning, launching, managing and harvesting a venture financed through The Jim Moran Institute for Global Entrepreneurship.
-Courses are designed and kept relevant through input from faculty, the college’s Entrepreneurs-In-Residence, and The Jim Moran Institute Advisory Board members.
+These students take introductory courses in entrepreneurship and specialized courses in technology commercialization, strategy formulation, organizational design and venture finance.
+The curriculum also features team project planning, launching, managing and harvesting a venture financed through the Jim Moran Institute for Global Entrepreneurship.
+Courses are designed and kept relevant through input from faculty, the college’s Entrepreneurs-In-Residence, and Jim Moran Institute Advisory Board members.

-The Entrepreneurship major is the only undergraduate major in the college that requires a separate application (Word document).
-Only 40 students are accepted each year, and they progress through the program as a cohort, developing collegial relationships and networks that continue beyond graduation.
-Students also receive support from the college’s 12 Entrepreneurs-In-Residence, who offer mentoring and advice, and the InNOLEvation® Center, which provides resources to help students grow their startups into independent operations.
+The Entrepreneurship major is the only undergraduate major in the college that requires a separate application (PDF).
+Students progress through the program as a cohort, developing collegiate relationships and networks that continue beyond graduation.
+They also receive support from the college’s 12 Entrepreneurs-In-Residence, who offer mentoring and advice, and the InNOLEvation® Center, which provides resources to help students grow their startups into independent operations.